dizhaung/utilizavr/README.md

 and show you an estimate of interface utilization and percent usage.
 To store last run numbers it create files for every pair 'host-interface' in __tempdir__ (which you can set explicitly, otherwise ~/.utlizavr will be used).
-Script gona write log into /tmp/utilizavr.log.
+Script gonna write log into /tmp/utilizavr.log.

 __NOTE__ On first run script can't count difference, obviously, because it hasn't previous values.